Instagram Tips & Strategies

 Your first instinct might be to get defensive or delete negative comments.
 Don't.
 A public complaint handled with grace and professionalism can win you more fans than a dozen positive comments ever could.
 It shows you're confident, you care, and you stand by your brand.

-The Strategy: Follow the A-P-S model: Acknowledge, Problem-solve, and channel Switch.
+The Strategy: Follow the A-P-S model: Acknowledge, Problem-solve, and Channel Switch.

 1. Acknowledge their feeling.
 Start with empathy.
 Show you hear their frustration.
 Phrases to use: "I'm so sorry to hear you had this experience," or "I understand how frustrating that must be."